alan-turing-institute/HonestCyberEval/crs/README.md

     - `chmod +x yq_linux_amd64`
     - `mv yq_linux_amd64 yq`
     - `sudo mv  yq  /bin`
-- run `cp sandbox/example.env sandbox/env` and modify `sandbox/env` as follows:
-  - fill in any API keys for the LLMs (e.g., OpenAI key)
-  - include our GitHub username and personal access token in the `GITHUB_USER` and `GITHUB_TOKEN` variables in the `env` file
-  - if you are usure what info you should put there, please let us know
-- run `docker login -u auth0-660bd3c14d2d6436de9169f3_aixcc -p <your pat> ghcr.io` to be able to pull the competition images
 - run `make up` to start LiteLLM proxy (port 8081 on host), cAPI (scoring server API, port 8080 on host), and `dind` (Docker-in-Docker).
   - if you get an error regarding the "docker.sock" file you might need to run `sudo chmod 777 /var/run/docker.sock`
 - _Note_: challenge images are handled locally by the `load-cp-images` container and are placed into the `dind` cache (`dind_cache`).